RJuall/rj-mern-learn/js-weird-parts/js-weird-parts_notes.md

 JS does not have namespaces as a language feature, but because of the JS object syntax namespaces are not needed.

+#### JSON and Object Literals

+JSON = JavaScript Object Notation

+JSON is inspired by Object literal notation, but they are not the same thing

+XML used to be the default way to pass around information on the web, now JSON

+XML wasted too much bandwidth

+JSON is just a string of data, looks like JS objects

+BUT JSON property names (keys) have to wrapped in quotes

+JSON is a _subset_ of the JS object literal syntax

+All JSON is valid object literal syntax in JS

+JS has built-in utilities to deal with JSON

+#### Functions are Objects